This post is going to be emotional to write because I know it will make me miss my dear friend, Rachel, more than I already do!

 Fast forward to today: Rach just recently passed her Child Life Specialist exam and officially has a big girl job!!!
 When she called me with the exciting news we both said how badly we wished we could have sushi together to celebrate (Sushi is our spirit animal).
 The next day she sent me a screenshot of flight dates she could fly out here (from Ohio to California).
 I thought she was kidding at first- but no she booked that glorious flight!
 So the day after my mom left I was driving to the airport to pick up Rach so we could actually have sushi together in real life.
 We also said we are celebrating our “11th friendiversary” 🙂 She arrived last Monday- August 29th, and the week that followed was one of my favorites.

 This was a super chill day since she came in the afternoon.
 We went to the grocery store to stock up on food for the week.
 Then I showed her around Main Street Cupertino and then walked down Stevens Creek to show her the main shops and restaurants.
-We stopped into the bakery I mentioned in my last post, and saw “white fungus with dates” among their items.
+We stopped into a bakery and saw “white fungus with dates” among their items.
 Do you ever have one of those moments where you feel like you “dare” yourself to do something?
 Like you feel a strange compulsion to try it even if you truly don’t want to?
 Maybe for some it’s riding a roller coaster, walking on hot coals, or skydiving.
 I tend to get it in more of a fear-factor-food form.
 I bought the darn fungus, and Rach and I sat at my counter in my apartment while I tried the mysterious floating wonder.
 (Is this the weirdest anecdote ever, or what?!).
 It surprisingly was not that bad!
 It reminded me of one of those dole fruit cups that we use to all pack when we were in grade school.
 Probably will never get it again- but truly not bad.
 For dinner we naturally went to KULA!!!
 Sushi time!
 This would not be the last trip there for the week 😉

 Tuesday was a blast, well I guess everyday was, but I’ve got two words for ya- SANTA CRUZ.
 I am getting a bit ahead of myself because first we went on a hike in Saratoga.
 So we will start with these two words- HIKING TIME!